What are Btecs? A quick guide to Btec qualifications

 Btecs provide the opportunity to gain hands-on experience in a field or subject, and are a viable alternative to the more theory-focused, classroom-based ways of learning which you might be put off by.

-While they are commonly known as an alternative to A-levels, Btec qualifications can actually be studied at a number of levels including GCSEs and even degrees.
+While they are commonly known as an alternative to A-levels, Btec qualifications can actually be studied at a number of levels including GCSE and even degree-level.

 What can you study at Btec?A wide range of subjects can be studied at Btec level – 2,000 qualifications across 16 sectors, to be exact.
 Some of these lend themselves to the Btec way of learning due to their practical nature.
 However, you might be surprised by a few of the subjects available at Btec level, such as computing or engineering.

 What are the different types of Btec?Btecs are very flexible.
 They can be studied at various levels, each of which equates to a different qualification:

 - Btec Level 1 and 2 = equivalent to GCSEs

 - Btec Level 3 = equivalent to A-levels

 - Btec Level 4-5 = equivalent to 1st and 2nd year of an undergraduate degree.